Baked Doughnuts (Jam Donuts)

 Ingredients

-- ½ teaspoon Jam (I used strawberry and blueberry)
+- ½ tsp Jam I used strawberry and blueberry

-- Yeast mixture - In the bowl of a stand mixer with the hook attachment, on medium speed, combine the warm milk, yeast, sugar, and eggs.Pro tip - While most doughs can be kneaded by hand, a brioche is rich in butter.
-So, it is best to use a stand mixer for kneading.240 g Milk, 75 g Sugar, 150 g Eggs, 12 g Active dry yeast
+- Yeast mixture – In the bowl of a stand mixer with the hook attachment, on medium speed, combine the warm milk, yeast, sugar, and eggs.240 g Milk, 75 g Sugar, 150 g Eggs, 12 g Active dry yeast

-- Flour - Combine salt with the flour, then add it to the mixer as well.
-Combine on medium-high speed for about a minute or two scraping the sides of the bowl.Pro tip - Always make sure the salt is well incorporated in the flour before you add it to the yeast because salt slows the yeast process.620 g Bread flour, 10 g Salt
+- Flour – Combine salt with the flour, then add it to the mixer.
+Combine on medium-high speed for about a minute or two, scraping the sides of the bowl.620 g Bread flour, 10 g Salt

-- Knead - Once all the flour is incorporated, knead the dough on medium speed for 8 to 10 minutes until smooth.
+- Knead – Once all the flour is incorporated, knead the dough on medium speed for 4 to 5 minutes until smooth.
 The dough will be soft and sticky but quite elastic.
-Pro tip - It is best to knead the dough on medium to low speed, not too high.

-- Butter - Next, add the soft room-temperature butter and continue to knead again for 6 to 8 minutes on medium-low until smooth and elastic, and soft.Pro tip - This is a very soft and loose dough, so, resist the temptation to add more flour.170 g Butter
+- Butter – Next, add the soft room-temperature butter and continue to knead for 3 to 4 minutes on medium-low until smooth, elastic, and soft.170 g Butter

 - Bowl – Remove the dough from the mixer bowl onto a lightly floured work surface.
 Shape into a smooth ball.

-- Divide - Transfer the dough to a clean floured work surface.
-Divide the dough into 2 and then each portion into 6 to make a total of 12 donuts.
+- Divide – Transfer the dough to a clean, floured work surface.
+Divide the dough into two portions, and then each portion into six to make 12 donuts.
 Shape into a ball and set aside.
-Pro tip - You can also make 16 smaller buns of about 60 grams each.

-- Fill and shape - Flatten each ball of dough and place a tablespoon of jam in the middle.
-Bring all the sides together and pinch them all together into a tight seam.
-Shape them into a smooth ball.
-Pro tip - Do not over-stuff the donuts.
-Otherwise, they will burst during baking.½ teaspoon Jam
+- Fill and shape – Flatten each dough ball and place a tablespoon of jam in the middle.
+Bring all the sides together and pin them into a tight seam.
+Shape them into a smooth ball.½ tsp Jam

 - Preheat oven – Preheat the oven to 190°C / 375°F / Gas mark 5.

-- Bake - Brush each bun with an egg wash and bake in the preheated oven for 18 to 20 minutes.
-When baked let cool on the counter for 10 minutes.½ Egg yolk + 2 tablespoon milk
+- Bake – Brush each bun with an egg wash and bake in the oven for 18 to 20 minutes.
+When baked, let cool on the counter for 10 minutes.1/2 Egg yolk + 2 tbsp milk

-- Dust - Let the donuts cool completely.
-Then, dust them with powdered sugar and top each with a teaspoon of jam.
-Pro tip - Let the donuts cool completely before you dust and top.
-Otherwise, the sugar and jam will melt.2 tablespoon Powdered sugar
+- Dust – Let the donuts cool completely.
+Then, dust them with powdered sugar and top each with a teaspoon of jam.2 tbsp Powdered sugar

 - Kneading is key to making good bread.
 While kneading by hand can be therapeutic, using a stand mixer is easier and quicker.